-Dianne Floyd Sutton is a speaker, trainer, educator, author, coach, actor and president of Sutton Enterprises.
-She has spent over three decades providing employee training and development and facilitation services - crafting her career as a pioneer and leader in the human capital development field.
-Dianne is well-known for her humor, honesty and refreshingly down-to-earth messages.
-Dianne’s straightforward approach to career and employee management and her ability to engage and entertain her audiences has resulted in numerous requests to share her expertise both nationally and internationally.
+Dianne Floyd Sutton is a speaker, trainer, educator, author, coach, actor, and president of Sutton Enterprises.
+For over three decades, she has provided employee training, leadership development, and facilitation services.
+Dianne is well-known for her humor, honesty, and refreshingly down-to-earth messages.
+Dianne’s straightforward approach to career and employee management and her ability to engage and entertain her audiences has resulted in numerous requests to share her expertise nationally and internationally.

-In compliment to her HRD and EEO work, Dianne has served in a number of jobs/positions in which she made her passion for advancing workplace ethics, continual learning and employment rights into a viable regarding career and business.
+In enhance to her HRD and EEO work, Dianne has served in several jobs/positions in which she made her passion for advancing workplace ethics, continual learning, and employment rights into a viable regarding career and business.

 Self Employed Magazine

 - Dianne was an adjunct professor at American University, School of Communication, and University of Maryland University College, School of Business.